vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 line at Trader Joe's starting a little before 4 PM, entered at around 4:07 PM, and checked out with cashier Drew at 4:18 PM.
 I then ordered spinach masala dosa from Udupi Palace and left around 4:40 PM.

+## Saturday June 27

+Between around 5 PM and around 6:30 PM, I visited downtown Berkeley.
+I first went to Trader Joe's, and finished purchasing stuff there at 5:37 PM with cashier Scott.
+I then ordered spinach masala dosa from Udupi Palace, waited over 10 minutes, and left after paying by cash.